 An assessment should be conducted of direct operational impacts on wildlife habitat.
 Subbasin plans will serve as the vehicle to provide mitigation for direct operational losses and secondary losses.
+Annualization will not be used in determining the mitigation due for these losses.
+However, where operational or secondary losses have already been addressed in an existing wildlife mitigation agreement, the terms of that agreement will apply.

-Annualization "Better understanding of the conditions salmon face in the ocean can suggest which factors will be most critical to survival, and thus give insight as to which actions taken inland will be the most valuable. "
+"Better understanding of the conditions salmon face in the ocean can suggest which factors will be most critical to survival, and thus give insight as to which actions taken inland will be the most valuable."